-- More visitors to home
+- More visitors to the home

 7. Defence Mechanism

 Owners should therefore never hit their Maine Coon cat in an attempt to discipline them, nor aggressively shout at them.

-If you notice that your once loving feline companion has turned into an aggressive Maine Coon cat, check to make sure that you are not causing this behavioural change.
-To do this, consider the following questions:
+If you notice that your once-loving feline companion has turned into an aggressive Maine Coon cat, check to make sure that you are not causing this behavioral change.

-- Are you short tempered lately?
+- Are you short-tempered lately?

 - Have you changed your perfume?
 Maybe your Maine Coon dislikes the new scent!

-- Did the Maine Coon aggression occur after a certain event? i.e you tried to discipline your cat by smacking them?
+- Did the Maine Coon aggression occur after a certain event? i.e. you tried to discipline your cat by smacking them?